scientific-python/specs/meta-spec-0002.md

 # Description

-The Adopted By (AB) projects, informally defined, are a loose federation of projects that interact well with one another and that follow similar norms of development, documentation, testing, and so forth.
+The Scientific Python Ecosystem (SPE), informally defined, is a loose federation of projects that interact well with one another and that follow similar norms of development, documentation, testing, and so forth.

+- historically a loosely defined collection on core projects helped ensure this worked

+  - these core projects provide the foundational data structures, libraries, and tools depended on by many other projects in the ecosystem.

+  - this means policies, practices, and tooling used by the core projects is widely seen by the community and impacts most other projects

+  - for instance, docstring standard, nep 29, etc...

+  - best practice have sometimes originated from the core and sometimes new practices originated outside the core, but even then these new best practices enjoy wider circulation once the core projects adopt and informally promote these new ideas

+- SPECs aim, in part, to facilitate and formalize this process of both top-down and bottom-up coordination

+  - the list of core projects can be found listed under the ``Core Projects`` field in the header above.

-More concretely, the AB projects are the projects that may appear in the ``adopted-by`` field of a SPEC header.
+  - the core projects are the projects that may appear in the ``adopted-by`` field of a SPEC header.
-All AB projects are included in the ``adopted-by`` field of this MetaSPEC.

-## AB Projects
+  - having the core projects adopting a SPEC signals to the community that this is a vetted and widely used standard, process, or ...

+  - it also provides a mechanism for new project to become widely known and used.  by contributing a SPEC here smaller projects can ensure that the core projects are made aware of new ideas and can discuss adopting new ideas.

+- this metaspec describes what the characteristics of the core projects are, and how that list can be amended

+## Core Project Characteristics

 ### ✓ **widely used in scientific research**

-The AB projects focus on packages with a scientific research purpose.
+The core projects focus on packages with a scientific research purpose.
 Of course, these tools are often used for other purposes too, and the SPE overlaps with the PyData ecosystem---which has a stronger focus on solving problems in industry.

 ### ✓ **developed using shared community practices**

-AB projects have a version control system, a bug tracker, a code of conduct, a contributors guide, a code review process, a public roadmap, a documented governance system, an enhancement proposal process, and regular releases on the [Python Package Index](https://pypi.org/).
+Core projects have a version control system, a bug tracker, a code of conduct, a contributors guide, a code review process, a public roadmap, a documented governance system, an enhancement proposal process, and regular releases on the [Python Package Index](https://pypi.org/).